 How did the theory of flow become a theory of happiness?
 Few claim that experts are happy.
 Experts may be respected and perhaps wealthy.
 But happy?
 If flow is related to expertise and if expertise is not (or only weakly) related to happiness, why would flow be related to happiness?

-MC argues persuasively that the benefits of flow outweigh the risks.
-For one, flow does not only tranquilize the ego, it thereby also avoids the happiness-reducing effects of habituation, invidious social comparisons, and unrealistic expectations.
-“The rewards of flow,” MC writes, “are open-ended and inexhaustible” (1999, p.
+Csikszentmihalyi argues persuasively that the benefits of flow outweigh the risks.
+For one, flow does not only tranquilize the ego; it thereby also avoids the happiness-reducing effects of habituation, invidious social comparisons, and unrealistic expectations.
+“The rewards of flow,” Csikszentmihalyi writes, “are open-ended and inexhaustible” (1999, p.
 826).
 Perhaps most importantly, flow keeps the mind firmly on task and thereby neutralizes any instrumental or material mindset.
 An engineer in a flow state is consumed by the solvable problem she faces, not by thoughts of the money the patent might bring, or, worse yet, thoughts of fame.

 Now there are innumerable opportunities to seek flow.
 The list of activities we can engage in and build skills and become experts is virtually endless.
 What did the world look like to our hunter-and-gatherer ancestors, however?
 Did they find flow?
 Were they happy?
 They lived before the protestant era, and the data suggest that what we call work today made up but a small part of their daily lives.
 I imagine that hunting and communal rituals can induce flow.
 But perhaps there was something else, something less strenuous, something like a basic joy of being.